tbhb/typing-graph/docs/explanation/type-aliases.md

 # Type aliases

 This page explains how typing-graph handles type aliases, including both traditional `TypeAlias` annotations and the newer PEP 695 `type` statement syntax.
+Type aliases are a fundamental abstraction mechanism, and understanding how typing-graph represents them helps you build tools that work with aliased types.

+## Why type aliases matter

+Type aliases are more than syntactic sugar.
+They serve several purposes in Python codebases:

+- **Readability**: `UserMapping = dict[str, list[tuple[int, str]]]` is easier to understand than repeating the full type
+- **DRY principle**: Changing `UserMapping` once updates all usages
+- **Semantic meaning**: A name like `UserId` conveys intent better than `int`
+- **Generic abstraction**: Aliases can introduce type parameters for reusable generic patterns

+The challenge for introspection tools is that aliases behave differently at runtime depending on how they're defined.
+Traditional aliases are "transparent": at runtime, `Vector = list[float]` is just `list[float]`.
+But PEP 695 aliases are "opaque" since they're first-class objects that know their own names.

+typing-graph handles both forms, exposing the alias structure when available and providing consistent inspection regardless of definition style.

 ## What are type aliases?